 (10) "Web printing" means offset lithographic printing when continuous rolls of substrate material are fed to the press and rewound or cut to size after printing.

-(b) This Rule applies to any offset lithographic and any letterpress printing operations sources that are not covered by Subparagraph (c)(1) of Rule .0966 of this Section and whose emissions of volatile organic compounds exceed:
+(b) This Rule applies to any offset lithographic and any letterpress printing operations sources that are not covered by 15A NCAC 02D .0966(c)(1) and whose emissions of volatile organic compounds exceed:

-(1) the threshold established in Paragraphs (b) and (f) of Rule .0902 of this Section; or
+(1) the threshold established in 15A NCAC 02D .0902(b) and (f); or

 (2) an equivalent level of three tons per 12-consecutive month rolling period.